 In response to the unprecedented impact of COVID-19 on Canadian business and as part of Canada's COVID-19 Economic Response Plan, the Federal government announced the Canada Emergency Wage Subsidy ("CEWS") on March 27.
 The CEWS protects jobs by helping businesses keep employees on the payroll and encouraging employers to re-hire workers previously laid off.
-Under this program, eligible employers can receive up to 75% of employee wages up to a maximum of \$847 per week per person.
-To qualify, businesses must demonstrate that monthly sales fell by at least 15% in March 2020 and 30% in April, May, June, and July, respectively, compared against a reference period.
+Under this program, eligible employers received up to 75% of employee wages up to a maximum of \$847 per week per person.
+To qualify, businesses had to demonstrate that monthly sales fell by at least 15% in March 2020 and 30% in April, May, June, and July, respectively, compared against a reference period.
 The reference period being either the average of January and February sales or the same period last year.
-As of Q2 2020, the Bank had submitted three applications to the Canada Revenue Agency ("CRA") for the March 15 to June 6 qualification periods.